MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 ## A demo script

 This script shows all of the important elements of the SDK in one place.
-The example does not follow the best practices shown above.
+The example doesn't follow the best practices shown above.
 ```cs
 using System.Collections;
 using System.Collections.Generic;